 When an HE AP transmits an HE MU PPDU, frames from higher or lower priority AC may be included in the HE MU PPDU when these frames do not increase the duration of the HE MU PPDU beyond that required for the transmissions of the frames of the primary AC and any frames from a high priority AC.
 For a given user, any frames from the primary AC shall be transmitted first, and then any frames from a higher priority AC immediately next.(11ax)

+(#10689, 13838)When an R-TWT scheduling AP or an R-TWT scheduled STA transmit during the TXOP in a R-TWT SP where they are member of, they may include frames from their respective R-TWT TID(s) of any ACs.

 10.23.2.9 TXOP limits [for #10931…]